leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 ## 11. And more...

 I'll endeavour to keep adding more tips as I come across them.
-But there is no substitute for reading the code of Bubbletea and Bubbletea-based projects.
+But there is no substitute for reading the code of Bubble Tea and Bubble Tea-based projects.
 I invite you to read the code of [PUG](https://github.com/leg100/pug), which implements several components that may be of use to your own project:

 * Table widget, with selections, sorting, filtering, and custom row rendering.
 * Split model: split screen with table and preview panes; adjustable/toggleable split.